ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-overview.rst

 (upper left of every page) for a topic that may address your question.
 Next, try a search of the website.
 If you still need help, then the community forums are the place to go.
 There you will find may friendly users, developers and often, even Michael will chime in.

-There are two primary discussion areas located at diydrones.com `here <https://diydrones.com>`__ and the Arduilot forum `here <https://discuss.ardupilot.org/>`__.
-The diydrones forum has existed for years and has a very large community and numerous general topics.
-The ArduPilot forum is more specific to ArduPilot and its vehicles.
+The Arduilot forum `here <https://discuss.ardupilot.org/>`__ has existed for years and has a very large community and numerous general and vehicle specific topics.

 **Reporting Issues:**